 In less than a decade, late-stage venture capital investing has transformed from a small group of companies defying private company norms to a diverse universe where hundreds of highly valued companies have created their own market.

 This evolution has occurred as it has become more attractive for late-stage venture capital companies to stay private than to go public earlier in their growth trajectory.
 This reality means that investors in the public markets have less opportunity to participate in the accelerated growth paths of high growth companies because they are often entering the public markets at a later, slower growth phase of development.
 Also, many of these companies get acquired by tech behemoths without ever going public.

 In 2014, there were 42 late-stage venture companies worth more than $1 billion.
-Today, there are nearly 600, a 14-fold increase.
+Today, there are more than 900, a 21x-fold increase.
 At the same time, the diversity of these companies continues to increase, as technology bends the innovation curve by moving into sectors that weren’t traditionally hotbeds of innovation.